 Section 3.
 Annual Car Allowance.
 Certain employees who are required to use their personal automobiles in the ordinary course of the performance of their City duties may be entitled to an annual car allowance as set forth in EXHIBIT "B" attached hereto.
-This allowance shall be for any and all expenses related to the operation of the employee's motor vehicle and no other allowance shall be paid by the City for mileage or usage except when such an employee travels outside the City of Vineland on authorized City business when mileage as specified in this Article Twenty Six, Section 2, shall be paid.
-Any employee not working a full year shall be entitled to a pro-rated car allowance based on the actual number of days worked by said employee compared to working a full year.
+This allowance shall be for any and all expenses related to the operation of the employee's motor vehicle and no other allowance shall be paid by the City for mileage or usage except when such an employee travels outside the City of Vineland on authorized City business when mileage as specified in this Article Twenty Seven, Section 2, shall be paid.
+Any employee not on the actual number of days worked by said employee compared to working a full year.
 Payment of Annual Car Allowance shall be paid quarterly.